Tag: cop killer

 Montgomery Appointed New Attorney:

-The public defender assigned to alleged cop killer Demeatrius Montgomery has stepped down citing conflict of interest…
+The public defender assigned to alleged cop killer Demeatrius Montgomery has stepped down citing a conflict of interest…

 Jean Lawson, an attorney from the Mecklenburg County Public Defenders Office, was assigned to the case just days after Montgomery was charged.